 Then, consider cost.
 If you can find an AD policy at the same price as an AD&D policy, then the dismemberment coverage might feel like a free benefit.
 But if the AD&D policy has higher premiums, consider what are you paying for the dismemberment aspect of the plan.

-Specifically, what is dismemberment coverage worth to you, to give you and your family peace of mind?
+Specifically, what is dismemberment coverage worth to you?
 Is an extra $5 worth paying to have protection for qualifying injuries?
 An extra $15?
 It’s an individual decision.
-Some people may feel that the additional coverage is too limited to feel worthwhile, while others may consider it money well spent.
+Your budget, risk tolerance and the limits and offerings of the coverage may all factor into your choices.

 Comparing premiums directly between AD and AD&D is nuanced because most insurance companies offer one or the other, not both.
 In articles and educational materials, it’s common to see AD and AD&D get grouped together compared to term life, so if you see an AD&D rate chart, read carefully because there may be some accidental death-only policies included on the list.